Profile

 It’s amazing how many people aren’t aware of the Yorkshire Longsword dance tradition

-Members of Redcar Sword Dancers helped set up Leven Sword in 2016 to bring longsword dancing back to the Great Ayton and Stokesley area following a gap of 100 years.
+Leven Sword was formed in 2016 to bring longsword dancing back to the Great Ayton and Stokesley area following a gap of 100 years.

 History of sword dancing in the area